Saturday, May 26th

 This panel examines alternatives to punishment that result in deeper and more far-reaching impacts than putting people away.
 Using restorative justice and human justice approaches, speakers will address ways to respond to harm that lead to healing at the individual, interpersonal, community and systemic level.

-Danielle Sered serves as Executive Director of Common Justice, where she develops and advances solutions to violence that transform the lives of those harmed, and foster racial equity without relying on incarceration.
+Danielle Sered is the Executive Director of Common Justice, which develops and advances solutions to violence that meet the needs of those harmed, advance racial equity, and do not rely on incarceration.
+She is the author of Accounting for Violence: How to Increase Safety and End Our Failed Reliance on Mass Incarceration.

-Cory Greene is a formerly incarcerated co-founder and Healing Justice Organizer with H.O.L.L.A (How Our Lives link Altogether).
-Cory is currently invested in developing and supporting the development of an-inter-generational youth led city wide Healing Justice Movement.
+Cory Greene is a formerly incarcerated co founder and organizer with How Our Lives link Altogether!
+Cory is currently invested in developing and supporting the development of an inter-generational youth led city-wide Healing Justice Movement.
+Cory is also a 5th year PhD candidate in the Critical Social Personality Psychology doctoral program at the Graduate Center of the CUNY where his/our research justice efforts engage in Radical Healing and youth community organizing.

 Rikers Debate Project: Face Off